MidwestGames/Game-Dev-1-Name-WIP-/README.md

 ## Goals

 1.)
-Finish the game, even it if takes a few years
+Finish the game, even it if takes a few years<br/>
 2.)
-Learn some better practices for modeling, worst skill in workflow 3.)
-Learn mechanics like saving progress and true animation rigging 4.)
-Learn Unity's visual scripting language for AI and the like developement 5.)
-Learn how to make various levels of AI based on game progression 6.)
-Dynamically enemy difficulty, both backwards and forwards in game progression a.)
-The beginning areas will scale with your progression as will the forward areas.
+Learn some better practices for modeling, worst skill in workflow<br/>
+3.)
+Learn mechanics like saving progress and true animation rigging<br/>
+4.)
+Learn Unity's visual scripting language for AI and the like developement<br/>
+5.)
+Learn how to make various levels of AI based on game progression<br/>
+6.)
+Dynamically enemy difficulty, both backwards and forwards in game progression<br/>
+&nbsp; a.)
+The beginning areas will scale with your progression as will the forward areas<br/>
-			EXAMPLE: If a starting region enemy is "level 1", and you are "level 30", then the starting area will have enemies at "level 20" b.)
-Previous areas will easier still, but will at least have a challenge to them.
+&nbsp; &nbsp; EXAMPLE: If a starting region enemy is "level 1", and you are "level 30", then the starting area will have enemies at "level 20"<br/>
+&nbsp; b.)
+Previous areas will easier still, but will at least have a challenge to them<br/>
 7.)
-Learn better practices of code maintainability and generality 8.)
-Learn how to sell the game a.)
-Set up the stuff for Steam b.)
-Set up for GOG
+Learn better practices of code maintainability and generality<br/>
+8.)
+Learn how to sell the game<br/>
+&nbsp; a.)
+Set up the stuff for Steam<br/>
+&nbsp; b.)
+Set up for GOG<br/>

 ## ECD Goals
 1.)
-Tenative Alpha - Q2 2023
+Tenative Alpha - Q2 2023<br/>
 2.)
-Tenative Beta - Q4 2023
+Tenative Beta - Q4 2023<br/>
 3.)
-Tenative Early Acces - Q2 2024
+Tenative Early Acces - Q2 2024<br/>
 4.)
-Tenative Full Release - Q1 2025
+Tenative Full Release - Q1 2025<br/>